uc-r/uc-r.github.io/datawrangling/week-5.md

 [^data]: Note that these are fictional data sets and none of this data represents actual information regarding United States Air Force assets.
 This artificial data was originally generated for instructional purposes for an R programming course at the Air Force Institute of Technology.

-[^codebook]: A short description of the variables in each data set are provided:
+<sup id="fn2">2.
+A short description of the variables in each data set are provided:

 __Bomber data sets:__ These data provide the following information regarding the United States Air Force bomber aircraft: